pat676/SideScroller/README.md

 Current levels: "Level_1", "Level_2", "Level_Test_1", "Level_Test_2".

-All graphics are free from: https://www.gameart2d.com/license.html.
+All included graphics are free from: https://www.gameart2d.com/license.html.

 I use sprite kit in this game, which makes it very slow on the Xcode simulator, but it should work fine on actual devices.